hpi-schul-cloud/schulcloud-mobile-android/architecture.md

 ### Refresh

-To implement refreshing behaviour in an activity or fragment, simply set the property `swipeRefreshLayout` to the `SwipeRefreshLayout` (SRL from now on) instance, and override refresh().
+To implement refreshing behaviour in an activity or fragment, simply set the property [`swipeRefreshLayout`][BaseActivity] to the `SwipeRefreshLayout` (SRL from now on) instance, and override refresh().
 The base classes handle SRL styling, toggle SRL state, add a menu item for refresh and perform the actual refresh.

 ```kotlin
 class CourseListFragment : BaseFragment() {